-In 2018 and 2019, Macquarie University (MQU) issued four sustainability bonds (the "Sustainability Bonds") aimed at financing green projects such as the construction and refurbishment of green buildings and rehabilitation of the creek on MQU's campus, as well as social projects such as the capacity expansion of endoscopy clinic and health clinic at MQU to improve access to health care services.
-In September 2023, MQU engaged Sustainalytics to review the projects funded with proceeds from the Sustainability Bonds between September 2018 and August 2023 and provide an assessment as to whether the projects met the use of proceeds criteria and the reporting commitments outlined in the Macquarie University Sustainability Financing Framework (the "Framework").
+Between 2018 and 2019, Macquarie University (MQU) issued four sustainability bonds (collectively the "Sustainability Bonds") and raised AUD 500 million to finance green projects, such as the construction and refurbishment of green buildings and restoration and rehabilitation of natural landscapes on MQU's campus.
+It also financed social projects, such as the capacity expansion of endoscopy clinic and health clinic at MQU to improve access to health care services.
+In 2024, MQU engaged Sustainalytics to review the projects it financed with proceeds from the Sustainability Bonds (the "Nominated Expenditures") and assess whether they meet the use of proceeds criteria and whether MQU complied with the reporting commitments in the Macquarie University Sustainability Financing Framework (the "Framework").
 Sustainalytics provided a Second-Party Opinion on the Framework in August 2018.
-This is Sustainalytics' fourth annual review of allocation and reporting of the instruments issued under the Framework, following a previous review in October 2022.
-2
+This is Sustainalytics' fifth annual review of allocation and reporting of the instruments issued under the Framework, following previous reviews in November 2019, October 2020, October 2021, October 2022 and October 2023.345,6,7